BinaryBytecode/Creepin-s-figura-scripts/README.md

 -- minecraft color codes can be used(example: §7 to make the following text grey) -- and \n can be used to add a new line for the enitnty nameplate
 ```

+Here are some examples for the default config
 ![Example 1](images/CreepinAFK/example1.png "Example 1")
 ![Example 1](images/CreepinAFK/example1_tab.png "Example 1 tab")